valispace/actions/README.md

 # Valispace GitHub Actions

-A set of GitHub Actions to use in Valispace continuous integration software development cycle.
+A set of GitHub Actions to use in Valispace software development cycle.

 ## Documentation